-Your hair transplant is a long procedure as your hair strip must be cut into individual follicles or little clusters of 2 or 3 hairs.
+Your hair transplant is a long procedure.
+The hair strip must be cut into individual follicles or little clusters of 2 or 3 hairs.

 Experienced technicians able to achieve this working precisely with microscopes.
 Your procedure is relatively pain free as you are given local anaesthetic and if necessary a mild sedation.

-First the hair grafts are carefully extracted and separated into individual follicles or groups of 2 or 3 hairs, these are called follicular units.
+First the hair grafts are carefully extracted and separated into individual follicles or groups of 2 or 3 hairs, called follicular units.

 The recipient sites are then prepared with delicate instruments.